About the awards

-The awards will culminate with a glittering awards dinner at the beginning of October 2019.
+The awards will culminate with a glittering awards dinner 11th October 2019.
 This exciting evening will showcase the business excellence that companies throughout the borough provide and give them the opportunity to network and raise their profile.

 At a time when Wandsworth is benefiting from considerable investment and business growth, what better time to be associated with Wandsworth's business community?

 Book Your Tickets